-Some on-the-job injuries result in total loss of function, making it virtually impossible for an injured worker to work in any capacity.
+Some on-the-job injuries result in a total loss of function, making it virtually impossible for an injured worker to work in any capacity.
 In other cases, an injury is more localized.
 A partial disability may be either permanent or temporary in nature.
 Let’s first look at an example of a partial disability.

 A worker is employed for a package handling service near Boston Logan Airport.
 He is working near a conveyor belt that is not properly guarded and gets his sleeve caught in the mechanism.
 His arm is seriously injured and partially amputated by the machinery.